 C = Contained

-Here I’m talking about ‘defined and trackable.’
+Make your scope ‘defined and trackable.’
 How can you contain the scope of your project?
-If it’s defined, with boundaries, and succinctly set out, it will be easier to monitor, Tracking of your scope is a key part of Project Management.
+If it’s defined, with boundaries, and succinctly set out, it will be easier to monitor.
+Project Managing involves the key aspect of scope tracking.

 O = Outcome Specific

 Understand the change you want to bring about.
 Be specific about defining this.
 This helps set the boundaries I already spoke about.